incountry/sdk-python/README.md

 The `secret_key_accessor` variable is used to pass a key or secret used for data encryption.

-Note: even though SDK uses PBKDF2 to generate a cryptographically strong encryption key, you must ensure that you provide a secret/password which follows the modern security best practices and standards.

 The `SecretKeyAccessor` class constructor allows you to pass a function that should return either a string representing your secret or a dictionary (we call it `secrets_data` object):

 ```python